Vacheprime/ConnectedSmarties/README.md

 - Fix the weird bug with reports because of Product database change.

-- Fix the search in purchase history method.

 - Fix the exports for the reports and for the receipts

 - (Optional): Fix I18N glitching sometimes